sohonisaurabh/CarND-Extended-Kalman-Filter/README.md

   c. make
   d. ./ExtendedKF

-3. Run the Udacity simulator and test the implementation on dataset I and II.
+3. Run the Udacity simulator and test the implementation on dataset 1 and 2.